Go to:

 The newly added questions can then be linked and analysed together with all other information from the existing question catalogue.

-FReDA releases the complete dataset from the first wave of the survey.
-We trace the process of data collection and summarize the most important facts and figures for you.
+New data: FReDA publishes the complete data set of the second survey wave.
+We summarize the most important information and figures for you.

 How are the data collected in FReDA?
 You can find detailed information on the study’s samples, contents and survey modes here.